Some temporary changes have been made to support for employers and self-employed people because of Coronavirus.

 The Age Scotland helpline is a free, confidential phone service for older people, their carers and families in Scotland.
 Our team provide information, friendship and advice.
 Our helpline is free to call and available Monday - Friday 9-5pm.
 Call us today on 0800 12 44 222.

-The government's Coronavirus Jobs Retention (furlough) Scheme was due to close at the end of October, but has now been extended to the end of March 2021.
+The government's Coronavirus Jobs Retention (furlough) Scheme has now been extended to 30 September 2021.

 The Job Support Scheme, that was set to replace the Job Retention Scheme from 1 November 2020, has been postponed.